The 6 Types of Acne Explained. Which one do you suffer from?

 Advice

-Again, it’s best to avoid popping or squeezing these types of pimples as the pus will spread around the face causing more papules and pustules to develop.
+Again, it is best to avoid popping or squeezing these types of pimples as the pus will spread around the face causing more papules and pustules to develop.
 Speak with your doctor, dermatologist or book an online skin coaching session with Kiri, AMPERNA® founder and owner who has suffered from acne herself.
 She will be able to help guide you on the best skincare and lifestyle treatment plan for your acne.

 AMPERNA® Acne Types